about this session

-Key Stage 4 | Subject: History | Topics: Elizabethans, Tudors | Session Type: Depth study
+Key stage 4 | Subject: History | Topics: Elizabethans, Tudors | Session type: Depth study

-A weak and feeble woman?
-In this session, students will use a range of physical and documentary evidence to explore how Elizabeth I used Hampton Court Palace to create and consolidate her presentations of power, identity and legacy.
+"I may have the body of a weak and feeble woman, but I have the heart and stomach of a king".
+In this session, students will use a range of physical and documentary evidence to explore how Queen Elizabeth I used Hampton Court Palace to create and consolidate her presentations of power, identity and legacy.

-Students will analyse key events and challenges in Elizabethan life, including the succession crisis of 1562, the impact of a female ruler on the Tudor Court and the use of Hampton Court to create the image of the invincible queen of the ‘Golden Age’.
+Students will analyse key events and challenges in Elizabethan life, including the succession crisis of 1562, the impact of a female ruler on the Tudor court and the use of Hampton Court to create the image of the invincible queen of the ‘Golden Age’.

 Exam board links